 One year, my district required that all elementary teachers put up a word wall sorting words by every single phonics skill.
 This was a bit overkill, especially for upper elementary students that didn’t need to be reminded about every letter sound.

 However, my 3rd graders consistently struggled with r-controlled vowels and diphthongs, so I had a small section of the wall devoted to these specific phonics skills.
+I had a section for "ar" words, "or" words, "ir" words, etc., with examples of each.
 The students found this very helpful as a reference.

-Irregularly Spelled Words – This is the only word wall on the list that could be used like the typical alphabetic word wall.
+This is the only word wall on the list that could be used like the typical alphabetic word wall.
 If your students are constantly misspelling certain words or asking you how to spell words, then you could create a word wall with irregularly spelled words for reference.
-However, this takes up a lot of wall space for something that is not really important in today’s word of spell check and online dictionaries.
-If you need a word wall like this, a portable word wall might be more useful.
-Read more about those here.

-Whatever type of word wall you decide to have in your classroom, make sure you put some thought into what would actually benefit your students the most!
+Whatever type of word wall you decide to have in your upper elementary classroom, make sure you put some thought into what would actually benefit your students the most!